Hypocisy/RPGCoreV3-Chinese-wiki/Passives:-Usage.md

-Directory: "./../passivetreemodule"
+Directory: "./../Passives"
-Module: PassiveTreeModule, LevelModule
+Module: Passives, Levels

 Depending on interpretation, a passive tree also could be considered a class.
 If you design accordingly, you could build up a system for class advancements after passing a certain level.